 Virtual Memory Manager The facility in Windows 386 enhanced mode that manages the task of swapping data in and out of virtual memory for multiple non-Windows applications running virtual machines.
+The Windows Virtual Memory Manager can manage paging in up to 48 MB of virtual memory.

-The Windows Virtual visual programming The use of graphical development tools and visual metaphors to create software.
+visual programming The use of graphical development tools and visual metaphors to create software.